THE PATHS OF PROPHECY

 Before Haman, it was thought that Djoser, an Egyptian king of the 3rd Dynasty, had employed Imhotep as his master builder.
 It was this stone structured step-pyramid that resembled a stairway, which was the tallest building in Egypt before Haman designed Khufu’s pyramid.
 When Khufu ordered Haman to build the tall building to see the God of Musa, he was thinking to imitate Djoser’s famous tomb, which was designed as a stairway to heaven.
 Haman designed Khufu’s pyramid so that it surpassed Imhotep’s in size and splendor; making the tomb the largest structure in Egypt.
 Haman used escape hatches or doors in Khufu’s pyramid instead of stairs.
 These doors were designed as escape routes for Pharaoh’s ka or soul.
 Haman must have thought that it would be much easier for Pharaoh to fly into heaven through magical doors than to use a the laborious staircase of the step pyramid design.

-Furthermore, when the Quran mentions that Pharaoh would be preserved in his body, it is a clue that this pharaoh was mummified.
-The mummification process involved the use of frankincense and myrrh; two of the products traded by the Arab caravaneers to Egypt.
+Furthermore, when the Quran mentions that Fr3wn would be preserved in his body, it is a clue that this pharaoh was mummified.
+The mummification process involved the use of frankincense and myrrh; two of the products traded by the Arab caravan merchants to Egypt.
 This incense may have been the goods the sons of Yacoub exchanged for grain.
 Also mentioned was that this pharaoh’s mummy was entombed in a tall building.
 It was buried in the Cheops pyramid, the tallest of the pyramids at Giza.
 However, the mummy was moved later and has not been located.

-According to the Quran, the Pharaoh of Musa was so arrogant and cruel that he thought nothing of murdering children (Q 28:4).
+According to the Quran, the Fr3wn of Musa was so arrogant and cruel that he thought nothing of murdering children (Q 28:4).
 Khufu was ruthless and has retained that historical characterization even today.
 He was noted for his expeditions into the Sinai to conquer the Semitic people dwelling there, which was probably where he came into contact with Yacoub’s family and their client tribes.
 His arrogance led him to believe that he himself was a god as was also mentioned in the Quran.
 He called himself Re (sun god), was worshiped as a god and had his own cult.
 Also preserved in the Westcar Papyrus, which was written about 900 years after the reign of Khufu, is the name of one of the magicians that worked for Khufu.
 His name was Djedi.
 (Khufu’s magicians are mentioned extensively in the Quran, especially Surah 7:112-126)

-Contrary to the biblical position that Yacoub’s tribe was enslaved to build the monuments of Rameses II (Khufu lived more than 1000 years before the biblically named Rameses), the problem that the tribes of Yacub had with this Pharaoh was not his building projects.
+Contrary to the biblical position that Yacoub’s tribe was enslaved to build the monuments of Rameses II (Khufu lived more than 1000 years before the biblically named Rameses), the problem that the tribes of Yacoub had with this Pharaoh was not his building projects.
 The people who built Cheops (Cheops is Greek for Khufu) pyramid were buried around the pyramid and they were all Egyptians.
-The pharaohs did not employ foreigners as slave labor for work on the pyramids.
+Egyptian did not employ foreigners as slave labor for work on the pyramids.
 Natives of Egypt did all of the building.

 “But you are the people whom the Lord brought out of Egypt, from the smelting furnace, and took for his own possession, as you are to this day.”